Frequently Asked Questions

 What do we believe?

-The purpose of Racine Christian School is to provide a Christ-centered, quality education which will equip God's children to function as Christians in society, church and home.
-Since 1929 RCS has worked toward this end.
-Our heritage, charter and governance are closely tied to the Reformed faith and our current enrollment includes families from over thirty-six different denominations.
+The purpose of Racine Christian School is to provide a Christ-centered, quality education which will equip God’s children to function as Christians in society, church and home.
+Since 1929, RCS has worked toward this end.
+Our heritage, charter and governance are closely tied to the Reformed faith and our current enrollment includes families from nearly forty denominations.

 Where do RCS families live?